The Association of Professional Taekwon-Do Instructors

 How long to black belt?

-Many individuals are under the mistaken belief that black belt is the ultimate goal, but nothing could be farther from the truth.
+Many individuals are under the mistaken belief that black belt is the ultimate goal.
+Nothing could be farther from the truth.
 1st degree black belt is where the student has laid their foundation, the basics, the equivalent of passing your driving test...
-You have laid the foundation and now the real learning begins.
+You have laid the foundation from which to build on.

 So how long it takes an individual to reach 1st Degree black belt?
 This would depend on so many things!